About Us

 The Soap Dairy makes traditional cold process soap using Jersey milk from the farm’s dairy cow.
 What would traditionally be called a ‘house’ cow, she provides milk for her calf as well as the household.
 Nestled amongst the craggy peaks and rolling green hills of the beautiful southern Lake District, Nibthwaite Grange Farm sits proudly overlooking Coniston Water, an upland farm inspired by the local landscape in everything we do.

 Most soap nowadays is made with palm oil.
 Palm oil is incredibly cheap and makes a hard, long-lasting bar of soap, however, the environmental damage caused by palm oil production led us to seek out alternatives.
-The oils we use instead are British cold pressed rapeseed oil from Mr. Hugh’s and rice bran oil – both very nourishing oils.
+The oils we use instead are local cold pressed rapeseed oil from Eden Yard and rice bran oil – both very nourishing oils.
 We also use coconut oil which is an anti-bacterial cleansing oil.
 What was important when developing our soap recipes was that the soap was cleansing but not drying and did not irritate the skin.
 The combination of these three oils, as well as the creamy Jersey milk, does just that.

 Our Cows